React useEventCallback Hook

 - TypeScript generics supporting flexible argument types and return values with complete type inference

-- Form event handlers - Stable input callbacks with fresh state access using Next.js and TypeScript
+- Form event handlers - Stable input callbacks with fresh state access built with TypeScript

-- Performance optimization - Preventing unnecessary re-renders in React component trees
+- Performance optimization - Preventing unnecessary re-renders in component trees using React patterns

-- Async operations - Event handlers with delayed execution using JavaScript promises and timers
+- Async operations - Event handlers with delayed execution in JavaScript applications

-- Component libraries - Stable API callbacks with shadcn/ui component integration
+- Component libraries - Stable API callbacks for library consumers in React development

-- State synchronization - Event callbacks that always access current state with Tailwind CSS styling
+- State synchronization - Event callbacks that always access current state in Next.js applications

-- Complex interactions - Multi-step operations requiring fresh closure access in React applications
+- Complex interactions - Multi-step operations requiring fresh closure access in TypeScript projects

 API Reference